eanplatter/parseQueue/README.md

 Today we are going to be building a queue app similar to the one we use during class.
 Instead of a Firebase backend though, we will be using Parse.

+Sign up for an account at Parse: http://parse.com

 Parse is good because it encourages us to create a RESTful API.
 We will learn how to make the 4 HTTP requests with AgularJS:

 <ul>